got5/tapestry-cdi/README.md

 For more use cases, you can already take a look at the unit tests.

+### Notes ###

+* CDI beans can come from a business layer and/or declared inside your tapestry front project if you want.

+* __Every bean present in a tapestry instrumented package will not be loaded by CDI__.
+Actually, a [veto](http://docs.jboss.org/cdi/api/1.0/javax/enterprise/inject/spi/ProcessAnnotatedType.html#veto%28%29) is set on beans under _yourRootPackage_.pages/components/mixins/base.
+This is to prevent loading conflicts between CDI and tapestry-ioc.
+So, make sure that your beans are well packaged.

+* If you bind a bean as a tapestry service in your appModule, tapestry-ioc will take precedence over CDI

 Using tapestry services inside CDI beans and vice versa
 -------------------------------------------------------